gmh5225/awesome-web3-security/README.md

 If you find that some links are not working, you can simply replace the username with gmh5225.
 Or you can send an issue for me.
 ```
-> Show respect to all the projects below, perfect works of art :saluting_face:
+> Show respect to all the projects below, perfect works of art :saluting_face:.

 ## How to contribute?
 - https://github.com/HyunCafe/contribute-practice